A+ for Effort: 44 Daily Use English Sentences in School

 Did you bring your lunch?

 Yes.
-My mother packed some pancakes she made this morning.
+My mother packed a sandwich she made for me this morning.

 What did you have at lunch today?

-I had two pieces of toast and an apple.
+I had a chicken wrap and an apple.
 What did you eat?

 Yes, sure!

-What do you think of the school’s cafeteria food?
+What do you think about the school’s cafeteria food?

 I don’t like it much.
 The sandwiches barely have any flavor!